software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 - The **Aptitude Test Notifier (Microservice)** processes the final test results.
 - Candidates receive notifications regarding their performance.
-- If the candidate meets the passing criteria, they proceed to the **Architecture Solution Exam** (Stage 2 of the certification process).
+- If candidates meet the passing criteria, they proceed to the **Architecture Solution Exam** (Stage 2 of the certification process).

 ## Level 3 - Components - Architecture Solution Exam